karlkfi/kpt-config-sync/docs/user/system_overview.md

 ## CustomResourceDefinitions

-GKE Policy Management defines three custom resources:
+CSP Configuration Management defines three custom resources:

 *   `NamespaceConfig`: A resource that stores namespaces-level resources such as Roles and ResourceQuota.
 *   `ClusterConfig`: A resource that stores cluster-level resources such as ClusterRoles and PodSecurityPolicies.
 There is only one ClusterConfig per cluster.
-*   `Sync`: A resource that stores the resource types that GKE Policy Management will sync from the source of truth.
+*   `Sync`: A resource that stores the resource types that CSP Configuration Management will sync from the source of truth.

 ## syncer